Venice streets under water in worst flooding in a decade amid deadly storms

 The marathon starts inland near the city of Padua, according to Runners World.
 After approximately 20 miles, the runners hit Venice, which is where they then encountered the flooding.

-One Paralympic participant was seen to pushing his wheelchair through the rising water toward the finish line.
+One Paralympic participant was seen pushing his wheelchair through the rising water toward the finish line.

 Police in Venice tweeted that some tourists became stranded and needed rescuing on Monday due to the floodwater.